 Local Law 97 of 2017

+Replace the existing Section 28-104.11.2 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-104.11.2 Disclosure required.
 It shall be the duty of an applicant for construction document approved to determine whether the site of the proposed work is part of a covered development project and to disclose such information on construction documents.
 Failure to disclose such information on construction documents shall be a violation of this code.

 Legislative history: